-- One shall be a member of the Board of Selectmen (or City Council in the case of a city) or a designee appointed by the Board of Selectmen or City Council. - One shall be a member of the Planning Board or a designee appointed by the Planning Board. - One shall be the municipality's representative to the MAPC Council or the MAPC Council Alternate.
+- One shall be a member of the Select Board or City Council in the case of a city) or a designee appointed by the Select Board or City Council. - One shall be a member of the Planning Board or a designee appointed by the Planning Board. - One shall be the municipality's representative to the MAPC Council or the MAPC Council Alternate.

 NSPC representatives are strongly encouraged to attend all meetings.
 If a decision at a meeting requires a vote, each community has one vote.
-A quorum consists of NSPC representatives from a majority of the communities including the Subregional Coordinator (6/10).
+A quorum consists of NSPC representatives from a majority of the communities including the Subregional Coordinators (6/10).